ShradhaVastrakar/Brookstone-Clone/README.md

 DAY-2---

-Worked on Login/SignUp page and same on the Frontend
+Worked on Login/SignUp page and same on the Frontend, User can register themselves by entering their name, email and password.

+After registering themselves the user can login themselves and start shopping.

 ![Screenshot (92)](https://user-images.githubusercontent.com/115460277/220729559-1e210cd0-2162-4df9-a185-7203d918c6e9.png)

 DAY-3---

 Worked on the Backend Register / login /logout / account page

 ![Screenshot (95)](https://user-images.githubusercontent.com/115460277/220998459-6aba0344-773c-45db-811f-2cc9b38a3dfc.png)